mjambon/atdgen-tutorial/README.md

     type t = [ A | B | C ]

-* upgrade all consumers before the producers
+* Upgrade all consumers before the producers
-* converting old data is not required and would have no effect
+* Converting old data is not required and would have no effect

 ## Removing a variant case

-* upgrade all producers before the consumers
+* Upgrade all producers before the consumers
-* converting old data requires special-purpose hand-written code
+* Converting old data requires special-purpose hand-written code

 ## Avoiding future problems